 Are you a Foreign National without an advanced degree and you feel that you don’t qualify as a person of extraordinary or exceptional ability, but you still want a Green Card?
 Are you an employer looking to sponsor a foreign national for Green Card eligible employment, but your prospective employee doesn’t fit the mold of having an advanced degree and/or extraordinary or exceptional ability?

 Using our cutting-edge online platform, you will be able to access, check the status of, and edit your case information from anywhere.
 Need to submit documents to your attorney?
 Login when it’s convenient and even from your mobile device.

 Comfortably Access Your Case

-Well, fortunately, if either of these descriptions above fit you, there are other ways to obtain Green Cards via employment.
-If you yourself are the foreign national, unfortunately the visas we are about to describe require a job offer in order for you to be eligible.
+Well, fortunately, if either of these descriptions above fits you, there are other ways to obtain Green Cards via employment.
+If you yourself are a foreign national, unfortunately, the visas we are about to describe require a job offer in order for you to be eligible.

 HAVE A UNIVERSITY DEGREE (OR EQUIVALENT) AND A JOB OFFER, BUT AREN’T SURE YOU WANT TO PERMANENTLY LIVE IN THE UNITED STATES?